-The module also provides key wrapping using the AES with KW mode and RSA key encapsulation using private key encryption and public key decryption primitives.
+The module provides key wrapping using the AES with KW mode, and AES in CCM or GCM modes.

+The module provides RSA key encapsulation using private key encryption and public key decryption primitives.
 RSA key encapsulation is also used as part of the TLS protocol key exchange.